 How are hemoglobin levels tested?

 Low hemoglobin levels usually indicate that a person has anemia.
-There are several kinds of anemia:

 Babies can also have anemia from breaking down cells too quickly, which results in yellowing skin, a condition known as jaundice.
 This often occurs if the mother and baby have incompatible blood types.